 SEO OKR Examples by Business Type

-- KR1: Rank in the top 3 for 20 high-commercial-intent product category keywords.
+- KR1: Rank top 3 for 20 high-intent product category keywords

-- KR3: Grow structured data coverage (Product, Review, Breadcrumb schema) from 40% to 95% of product pages.
+- KR3: Expand structured data schema coverage from 40% to 95%

 Showing 1–3 of 5 resultsSorted by popularity